Citizenfour: Synopsis

 In January 2013, Laura Poitras, an American documentary film director/producer who had been working for several years on a film about monitoring programs in the United States that were the result of the September 11 attacks, receives an encrypted e-mail from a stranger who calls himself "Citizen Four."
 (Per a 2014 Vice article featuring Poitras, Snowden chose this codename as a nod to three NSA whistleblowers who came before him: Bill Binney, J. Kirk Wiebe, and Thomas Drake.)
 In Snowden's initial message to Poitras, he offers her inside information about illegal wiretapping practices of the US National Security Agency (NSA) and other intelligence agencies.
 In June 2013, accompanied by columnist Glenn Greenwald and The Guardian intelligence reporter Ewen MacAskill, she travels to Hong Kong with her camera for the first meeting with "Citizenfour" in a hotel, who reveals himself as Edward Snowden.
 Scenes of their meeting take place in Snowden's hotel room, where he maintains his privacy.
 Shots of Snowden in his bed, in front of his mirror and of the hotel from a distance form the character of Snowden as a trapped political agent.

 After four days of interviews, on June 9, Snowden's identity is made public at his request.
-As media outlets begin to discover his location at the Mira Hotel, Snowden moves into Poitras' room in an attempt to elude phone calls made to his room.
+As media outlets begin to discover his location at the Mira Hotel, Snowden moves into Poitras's room in an attempt to elude phone calls made to his room.
 Facing potential extradition and prosecution in the United States, Snowden schedules a meeting with the United Nations High Commissioner for Refugees and applies for refugee status.
 After Poitras believes she is being followed, she leaves Hong Kong for Berlin, Germany.

 On June 21, the US government requests the Hong Kong government extradite Snowden.
 Snowden manages to depart from Hong Kong, but his US passport is cancelled before he can connect to Havana, stranding him in the Sheremetyevo International Airport in Moscow for 40 days.
 On August 1, 2013, the Russian government grants Snowden temporary asylum for a period of one year.
-Meanwhile, Greenwald returns to his home in Rio de Janeiro and speaks publicly about United States' utilization of NSA programs for foreign surveillance.
+Meanwhile, Greenwald returns to his home in Rio de Janeiro and speaks publicly about United States's utilization of NSA programs for foreign surveillance.
 Greenwald and Poitras maintain a correspondence wherein they both express reluctance to return to the United States.

 Throughout, the film offers smaller vignettes that precede and follow Snowden's Hong Kong interviews, including William Binney speaking about NSA programs, and eventually testifying before the German Parliament regarding NSA spying in Germany.

 The film closes with Greenwald, Snowden and Poitras meeting once again, this time in Russia.
 Greenwald and Snowden discuss new emerging details on US intelligence programs, careful to only write down and not speak critical pieces of information.
 Greenwald tears these documents creating a pile of scraps, before slowly removing them from the table.